-The purpose of the Incumbent Worker Training (IWT) is to support training projects that will benefit local business and industry by assisting the skill development of existing employees, thereby averting layoff, increasing employee productivity and growth of the company, as well as assisting in keeping OMJ-Allen County’s workforce competitive.
+The purpose of the Incumbent Worker Training (IWT) is to support training projects that will benefit local business and industry by assisting the skill development of existing employees that have been with their respective company for six months or more, thereby averting layoff, increasing employee productivity and growth of the company, as well as assisting in keeping OMJ-Allen County’s workforce competitive.
 The training is expected to lead to the creation of new jobs, retention of jobs, increased wages for better-trained workers, a higher-skilled workforce, and a more profitable business climate.

-- Trainees need to be employed by the business with which the IWT contract is being written.
+- Trainees need to be employed for six months or more by the business with which the IWT contract is being written.

 - Trainees must meet the Fair Labor Standards Act (FLSA) requirements for an employer-employee relationship.

 - Trainees must have an established employment history with the employer as of the date of the IWT agreement signing.